01 of 09

 Choose a Green Papaya

-Step #1: Buying a Green Papaya.
-You can try looking for a green papaya at your local supermarket (either 2 Hawaiian papayas or 1 Caribbean type).
-Personally, I recommend buying one at an Asian store or market, simply because it's difficult to tell whether a papaya is green or actually in one of the latter stages of ripening.
+You can try looking for a green papaya at your local supermarket (either two Hawaiian papayas or one Caribbean type).
+But buying one at an Asian store or market is preferred, simply because it's difficult to tell whether a papaya is green or actually in one of the later stages of ripening.

-Asian stores and markets sell green papayas labeled as such....
-Sometimes they are even sliced open so you can see it is green inside (the seeds will be white).Continue to 2 of 8 below.
+Asian stores and markets sell green papayas labeled as such.
+Sometimes they are sliced open so you can see it is green inside (the seeds will be white).Continue to 3 of 9 below.

 Peel the Green Papaya

 Slice the papaya in half lengthwise and crack it open.
 Scrape out the seeds and discard.
 Then turn over each half and peel off the green skin.Continue to 4 of 9 below.